 - (a) It is the responsibility of all officers to ensure that those whom they supervise comply with departmental uniform standards and that corrective action is taken when necessary. - (b) The administration shall be responsible for seeing that all county issued uniforms and equipment are returned immediately by any employee leaving the service.
-A final payroll check will not be rendered until this equipment has been turned in. - (c) The Emergency Services Director or his designee shall have the authority to establish or change department uniform standards and policies. - (d) The Emergency Services Director or his designee reserves the right to authorize changes to any uniform requirement found herein, as may be dictated by a given event or situation. - (e) EMS Personnel shall wear and maintain their uniform in such a manner as to present a neat and clean appearance. - (f) All department uniforms purchased through uniform allowance are the property of Davidson County Emergency Services. - (g) Personnel shall not wear or use any uniform clothing, or accessory except those approved by this policy. - (h) Uniforms shirts shall be clean, pressed and free of rips, tears, and holes and shall not be missing any required parts such as buttons, patches and accessories. - (i) Pockets shall not be stuffed with personal items.
-Combs, brushes, picks, cigarettes, and etc. shall not be protruding from pockets. - (j) Uniforms are to be worn only during on-duty working hours unless otherwise approved by the director or shift supervisor.
+A final payroll check will not be rendered until this equipment has been turned in. - (c) The Emergency Services Director or his designee reserves the right to authorize changes to any uniform requirement found herein, as may be dictated by a given event or situation. - (d) EMS Personnel shall wear and maintain their uniform in such a manner as to present a neat and clean appearance. - (e) All department uniforms purchased through uniform allowance are the property of Davidson County Emergency Services. - (f) Personnel shall not wear or use any uniform clothing, or accessory except those approved by this policy. - (g) Uniforms shirts shall be clean, pressed and free of rips, tears, and holes and shall not be missing any required parts such as buttons, patches and accessories.
+Shirt must be tucked into pants. - (h) Pockets shall not be stuffed with personal items.
+Combs, brushes, picks, cigarettes, and etc. shall not be protruding from pockets. - (i) Uniforms are to be worn only during on-duty working hours unless otherwise approved by the director or shift supervisor.
 Employees will not wear uniforms for private purposes such as working around the house, outside employment, or other like activities.
-No part of the uniform is to be worn by itself; i.e., pants or shirt, etc. - (k) All personnel should maintain a clean uniform in their locker or vehicle in the event that their uniform becomes soiled or damaged. - (I) All buttons of the uniform shirt, with the exception of the top most buttons shall be buttoned at all times when not in quarters or in view of the public.
-Shirts that may have zippers should not be completely unzipped. - (m) Department Logos are the only imprint or design that will be allowed on the T-shirt.
+No part of the uniform is to be worn by itself; i.e., pants or shirt, etc. - (j) All personnel should maintain a clean uniform in their locker or vehicle in the event that their uniform becomes soiled or damaged. - (k) All buttons of the uniform shirt, with the exception of the top most buttons shall be buttoned at all times when not in quarters or in view of the public.
+Shirts that may have zippers should not be completely unzipped. - (I) Department Logos are the only imprint or design that will be allowed on the T-shirt.
 With certain chores, such as washing vehicles, clean-up and other activities around the base not involving patient care or in the public view, it is permissible to remove the uniform shirt and wear only a t-shirt.
-Under no

-- circumstances will employees be without a shirt entirely.
+Under no circumstances will employees be without a shirt entirely.
 Inside, the uniform shirt may be removed for such activities that might get it soiled.
-The uniform shall be worn in its entirety at other times. - (n) Personnel shall possess their county ID, valid NC Driver's license and current NC credential card at all times. - (o) Bandage shears, ink pens and penlight are optional equipment and shall be considered part of the regulation uniform for crewmembers. - (p) Only departmental issued coats may be worn. - (q) Personnel without their name embroidered on their uniform shirt or an embroidered name tape on their shirt shall have their county issued ID clipped on their uniform in a visible location.
+The uniform shall be worn in its entirety at other times. - (m) Personnel shall possess their county ID, valid NC Driver's license at all times.

+- (n) Bandage shears, ink pens and penlight are optional equipment and shall be considered part of the regulation uniform for crewmembers. - (o) Only departmental issued coats may be worn. - (p) Personnel shall have their county issued ID clipped on their uniform in a visible location.

 Section 3.
-Inclement Weather Clothing:
+Inclement Weather